SomeSpaceNerd/Smart-Thing/Readme.md

 The OS includes X11 and the GUI runs using LVGL

 * working: X11 display using framebuffer driver, touch, buttons
-* not working (but planned): knob, audio, network, external flash drive
+* not working (but planned): knob, audio, network, FTP, external flash drive